-The Pro-version application allows input of the number of individual fixtures for large houses, or projects eg industrial buildings, office buildings, shopping centres etc. Also allows input of known flows and loading/ fixture units.
+The Pro-version application allows input of the number of individual fixtures for large houses, or projects e.g. industrial buildings, office buildings, shopping centres etc. Also allows input of known flows and loading/ fixture units.

-Pro-version allows the user to change the maximum allowable velocity.
+It allows the user to change the maximum allowable velocity.
 This is useful for some other plumbing standards, or for heated water, or for some 5 star hotels that specify different velocities for different locations in the building.

-Also allows the user to change the minimum residual head.
-Ideal for tanks (lower residual head), fire hose reels or hydrants (higher residual head), or other fixtures where the manufacturer requires a different minimum head for proper operation eg mixing valves.
+It also allows the user to change the minimum residual head.
+Ideal for tanks (lower residual head), fire hose reels or hydrants (higher residual head), or other fixtures where the manufacturer requires a different minimum head for proper operation e.g. mixing valves.

-The Pro-version also has a table that displays the capability of every copper tube size, for the calculated Hydraulic Grade.
+The Pro-version has a table that displays the capability of every copper tube size, for the calculated Hydraulic Grade.

-That is:
+That is;

-How many dwellings each size can service.
+- · How many dwellings each size can service

-- What flow (L/s) each diameter can supply. - And what is the velocity in each pipe diameter. - And how many Loading Units each pipe can handle.
+- What flow (L/s) each diameter can supply.

+- The velocity in each pipe diameter.

+- The number of Loading Units each pipe can handle.